moralwintertiger/The-AIgent/data/README.md

 # Data Overview

-These datasets were generated January 25, 2020.
-Datasets are not currently hosted, please reach out if you are interested in reproducing this work.

-Note: Each dataset has 9338 records (not 9668).
+* Each dataset has 9338 records (not 9668).
+* Datasets were generated 01/25/2020.
+* Datasets are not currently hosted as of 03/05/2020.
+Please reach out for more information.

 ## full-ids-genretags-OHE-synopses-df-m9668-n20.csv